-It’s super easy to make hot chocolate vegan, dairy-free at home!
+It’s super easy to make hot chocolate vegan and dairy-free at home!
 All you need are 6 simple ingredients, one saucepan, or a microwave.

 Let me share below my tips to make the most delicious vegan hot chocolate with cocoa powder.

 Ingredients for the best vegan hot chocolate

 - Unsweetened cocoa powder or unsweetened cacao powder – this refers to 100% cocoa/cacao powder, with no added sugar and no added dairy milk powder.
 Cocoa powder and cacao powder are very similar, and both options work well in this recipe.
 Note that cacao powder has a bitter aftertaste because it is made from fermented beans that have not been roasted.
 Cacao powder also creates hot chocolate with a lighter color but higher nutritional properties.
 Choose your favorite powder.

 - Coconut sugar – or any crystal sweetener you love, including xylitol or erythritol for vegan keto hot chocolate.
 Keep in mind that these 2 sugar-free sweeteners have a slightly minty aftertaste and might upset your guts.
 Other options are unrefined cane sugar or maple syrup.
 Also, always start with the minimum amount of sugar and increase later regarding taste to avoid an overly sweet drink.

-- Vegan chocolate chips, preferably dark chocolate chips, to boost the cocoa flavor of your drink and avoid a too sweet hot chocolate.
+- Vegan chocolate chips, preferably dark chocolate chips, to boost the cocoa flavor of your drink and avoid too sweet hot chocolate.
 This ingredient is optional, and you can totally skip it to make a vegan hot chocolate with cacao powder only!
 But your drink won’t be as thick, sweet, and chocolatey.
 You may have to increase coconut sugar as well if you remove the chocolate chips.